-Grease, oil, and sand interceptors, or traps, shall be provided when, in the opinion of the Authority, they are necessary for the proper handling of liquid wastes containing pollutants in excessive amounts.
-Traps shall be installed in a location which is readily accessible for cleaning and inspection.
+Grease, oil, and solids interceptors, or traps, must be provided when, in the opinion of the Authority, they are necessary for the proper handling of liquid wastes containing pollutants in excessive amounts.
+Traps must be installed in a location which is readily accessible for cleaning and inspection.